-The Utilities business unit operates in Canada, Australia and Puerto Rico.
-The four regulated utilities (Electricity Transmission and Distribution, and Natural Gas Transmission and Distribution) in Alberta, Saskatchewan and the northern regions of Canada have delivered reliable electricity and clean-burning natural gas to customers for many decades.
+ATCO Energy Systems incorporates our regulated utilities businesses that operate in Canada, Australia and Puerto Rico and certain non-regulated assets held within Alberta, Canada.
+The four regulated utilities (Electricity Transmission and Distribution, and Natural Gas Transmission and Distribution) in Alberta, Saskatchewan, and the northern regions of Canada have delivered reliable electricity and clean-burning natural gas to customers for many decades.
 International Operations consists of the regulated natural gas distribution business in Western Australia, and the electricity operations business in Puerto Rico; Canadian Utilities' 50 per cent ownership in LUMA Energy.